EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 ## Describing Threats to Others

 This is the point where our peers can really start to provide valuable feedback, and it's going to become useful pretty quickly to have some shorthand to describe groups of similar problems.
-One solution could help mitigate multiple branches of the tree, and all be described using the same shorthand.
+One solution could help mitigate multiple branches of the tree, and multiple risks could be described using the same shorthand.

 In software development, there are a number of industry-standard threat modeling frameworks that you can use to describe types of threats.
 One of the most famous is the **STRIDE model**, which is an acronym coined at Microsoft in the early 90’s that [broadly categorizes types of security vulnerabilities that can be mitigated early in development of a system](https://adam.shostack.org/microsoft/The-Threats-To-Our-Products.docx).
 Those categories include: